-#policies:giop:interop_policy:negotiate_transmission_codeset = "false"; #policies:giop:interop_policy:send_principal = "true"; #policies:giop:interop_policy:send_locate_request = "false"; }; '''
+#policies:giop:interop_policy:negotiate_transmission_codeset = "false";

+#policies:giop:interop_policy:send_principal = "true";

+#policies:giop:interop_policy:send_locate_request = "false";

+};

+'''

 - 1. The basic configuration settings needed by the Artix container process are inherited from the global configuration scope. - 2.
 Edit the ORB plug-ins, adding the requisite Artix plug-ins to the list.
-In this example, the following plug-ins are needed: - xmlfile log stream plug-in-enables logging to an XML file. - iiop_profile, giop, and iiop plug-ins-enables the IIOP protocol (used by CORBA). - ws_orb plug-in-enables the router to send and receive CORBA messages. - soap plug-in-enables the router to send and receive SOAP messages. - at_http plug-in-enables the router to send and receive messages over the HTTP transport. - \bullet $\,\,$ routing plug-in-contains the core of the Artix router.
+In this example, the following plug-ins are needed: - xmlfile\log\stream plug-in-enables logging to an XML file. - iiop\profile, giop, and iiop plug-ins-enables the IIOP protocol (used by CORBA). - soap plug-in-enables the router to send and receive SOAP messages. - at\http plug-in-enables the router to send and receive messages over the HTTP transport. - routing plug-in-contains the core of the Artix router.